Cooking Across the Ages

 Overall, Cooking Across the Ages from The Great Courses Signature Collection is a fantastic series that brings out the best of food history, provides valuable insights into the evolution of human diet and culture, and offers plenty of innovative cooking techniques and recipes that viewers can put into practice.
 Ken Albala's passion and knowledge make the series a fascinating journey into the past and present.
 Already a memorable series, Cooking Across the Ages is destined to be a classic in food history for years to come.

-Cooking Across the Ages is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on April 24, 2020.
+Cooking Across the Ages is a series that ran for 1 seasons (24 episodes) between April 24, 2020 and on The Great Courses Signature Collection

 Filter by Source